LyzandeR/RDota2/README.md

 ## Links

+To read the tutorial and documentation for RDota2 please visit [RDota2](https://cran.r-project.org/web/packages/RDota2/vignettes/RDota2.html).

-To find out about the Steam API Documentation you can visit [Steam](https://steamcommunity.com/linkfilter/?url=http://wiki.teamfortress.com/wiki/WebAPI)
+To find out about the Steam API Documentation you can visit [Steam](https://steamcommunity.com/linkfilter/?url=http://wiki.teamfortress.com/wiki/WebAPI).

+To see the released version you can visit [CRAN](https://cran.r-project.org/package=RDota2).